A multifaceted Beverly Hills house puts the beauty of potentiality in the frame

 Explore this Beverly Hills house, where big ideas come to life

-‘The client said he wanted to do a contemporary home, but he didn’t want it to be too cold, too conventionally modern,’ says Donaldson.
-‘We wanted to go a step beyond.
-It was the kind of challenge the architect tends to relish: the LA- and Santa Barbara-based Donaldson (then working with longtime partner Russel Shubin; now under his own monicker as Donaldson + Partners) has built a reputation over more than three decades as one of the region’s most daring residential designers.
+‘The client wanted a contemporary home, but he didn’t want it to be too cold, too conventionally modern,’ says Donaldson.
+‘We wanted to go a step beyond.’
+It was the kind of challenge the architect tends to relish: the LA- and Santa Barbara-based Donaldson (then working with longtime partner Russell Shubin; now under his own moniker as Donaldson + Partners) has built a reputation over more than three decades as one of the region’s most daring residential designers.

-Emerging from the office of local legend Thom Mayne in the early 1990s, the ostensibly laidback, in fact quietly intense Robinson proceeded to pursue his own course with projects—notably his Hill House in Montecito—that temper the exuberant and techno-forward style of the SoCal scene with a contemplative, intellectual aura very much his own.
-‘I’ve always been interested in terrain and topography, and how those intersect with architecture,’ he says.
-‘I don’t believe in just doing a neo-modernist case-study sort of house.’
+Emerging from the office of local legend Thom Mayne in the early 1990s, the ostensibly laidback, in fact quietly intense Donaldson proceeded to pursue his own course with projects – notably Hill House in Montecito – that temper the exuberant, techno-forward SoCal style with a contemplative, intellectual aura that’s very much his own.
+‘I have always been interested in terrain and topography, and how those intersect with architecture,’ he says.
+‘I don’t believe in just doing a neo-modernist Case Study sort of house.’

 The swimming pool at Trousdale House